 If your child shows signs of anxiety, you can support him by acknowledging his fear, gently encouraging him to do things he’s anxious about and praising him when he does.
 It’s also good to avoid labels like ‘shy’ or ‘anxious’.
 Step in to help your child only when he actually gets anxious.
 If shyness or anxiety is affecting your child’s life at home or preschool, see your GP for advice.

-This video shows you how to discourage bad or inappropriate behaviour in children.
-It covers strategies such as empathy, distraction, ignoring, using consequences and communicating clearly with your child about what you expect.
-You might need to experiment to work out which strategies are best for your child.
+This video shows you how to discourage inappropriate or challenging behaviour in children.
+It covers strategies like empathy, distraction, ignoring, consequences and clear communication with your child about what you expect.
+You might need to experiment to work out which strategies work best for you and your child.

 Don’t worry if your child has a imaginary friend